Most health tools do one of these. VitaCrypt does all four, and the value is in how they compound.

 | Microbiome | Gut composition → inflammation, nutrient absorption, diet response | Upload at MVPpartner API on roadmap |

-See the six sources on the home page → Integration spec in the litepaper →
+See the sources on the home page → Integration spec in the litepaper →

-Whether a finding applies to you is computed against your encrypted profile cryptographically — the model never sees your genotype or labs.
+Whether a finding applies to you is matched against your profile server-side, over a backend encrypted at rest.
+Running that match under FHE, so the model never sees your genotype or labs in the clear, is an R&D roadmap goal.

 Each surfaced recommendation carries the source it rests on, graded by evidence strength.

-We search PubMed (~40M indexed records) and the Cochrane Database of systematic reviews (~8,500 reviews), plus GWAS Catalog, ClinVar, and clinical guidance from USPSTF, WHO and NICE.
-"Cross-referenced" means we search these indexes for evidence relevant to your profile — not that 40M studies stand behind any one recommendation.
+Live today, we search PubMed (~40M indexed records), Europe PMC, OpenAlex, ClinVar/dbSNP and the GWAS Catalog.
+On the roadmap: USPSTF, NICE, WHO and Cochrane.
+"Cross-referenced" means we search these indexes for evidence relevant to your profile, not that millions of studies stand behind any one recommendation.

 See the full corpus list → Matching protocol in the litepaper →

 Architecture designed for HIPAA / GDPR alignment.
-Pre-MVP — no production health data yet.
+Working product, pre-launch; no production health data yet.

 Watch the live walkthrough → Threat model in the litepaper →